 Tracking metrics and benefits is a necessary step as it shows how well your knowledge management strategy is working.

-Define the key metrics you'll use to measure success, including both initial benefits and ongoing performance.
-This will help you stay aligned with your goals and demonstrate the value of your efforts.
+• Define the key metrics you'll use to measure success, including both initial benefits and ongoing performance.

 Culture